deprimus/Tale/SETUP.md

 - an object with a RawImage component
 - an object with an AudioSource component (for videos)

-First, create the dialog canvas and name it `Cinematic Canvas`.
+First, create the cinematic canvas and name it `Cinematic Canvas`.
 If an EventSystem object is created, make sure that it is also a child of the master object.

 <p align="center">
   <img src="public/setup/tale_cinematic_canvas.png" alt="Tale cinematic canvas">